AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/azure-blob.md

 ## Supported file formats {#file-formats}

-[!DNL Experience Platform] supports the following file format to be exported to [!DNL Blob]:
+[!DNL Experience Platform] supports the following file format to be exported to [!DNL Azure Blob]:

 * Comma-separated values (CSV): Support for exported data files is currently limited to comma-separated values.